Before 1861,

 the violets and leaves to):

-Something else to consider is a pilgrimage
+Something else for Americans to consider is a pilgrimage

 to one of Mother Cabrini's national shrines: